benshimonz/V1/README.md

 - For each assignment to the '←' entity: _at_ is an optional attribute tag - equal to the number of '→' / _et_ entities that satisfy the pattern. _at_ is set as a calculated property of the '←' assignment.
 - An optional condition on the number of '→' / _et_ entities that satisfy the pattern - for each assignment to the '←' entity, expressed by an equation (e.g. '> 30')
 - A condition, an attribute tag, or both - must be presented

-L1C filters assignments to the '←' entity - to only those for which the number of '→' / _et_ entities that satisfy the pattern - satisfy the condition.

 _**Q59:** Any person having more than 2 parents_